nginxinc/nginx-controller-lab/docs/class1/module2/lab6.rst

-Lab 6 - Programmatic ADC App Creation
+Lab 6 - Launch Security Traffic Generation
 ################################################

 The goal of this lab is to launch traffic generation for the security enabled data path.